 Through Erasmus for Young Entrepreneurs international exchanges, we bring extraordinary people and meaningful business experiences into the lives of young entrepreneurs.
-The exchanges take place within “SMEs Growing in Europe” (SGE 12) project, led by the Chamber of Commerce and Industry Girona (Spain), and co-financed by European Commission.
+The exchanges take place within “SMEs Growing in Europe” (SGE 12 and SGE 13) project, led by the Chamber of Commerce and Industry Girona (Spain), and co-financed by European Commission.

 Erasmus for Young Entrepreneurs is the European exchange programme for entrepreneurs.
 It is a cross-border exchange programme that gives new or aspiring entrepreneurs the chance to learn from experienced entrepreneurs running small businesses in other participating countries.

 Thus, through the “SMEs Growing in Europe” project, part of the EYE Programme, we support young and would-be entrepreneurs from Romania to develop their businesses or business ideas by working with experienced entrepreneurs from other EU countries.
 At the same time, successful entrepreneurs from Romania can share their experience and their businesses can become good practice models for other young European entrepreneurs.